-“I remember laying in bed with my mom, just sobbing, and actually asking to die because I couldn’t deal with it any more,” she said.
+“I remember laying in bed with my mom, just sobbing, and actually asking to die because I couldn’t deal with it any more,” she says.
 “That was the most desperate night of my life.”

 “I was terrified, but I was so relieved”

-The next morning at the OSUCCC – James, Erica’s new oncologist ordered bloodwork, which showed an abnormality that indicated the presence of cancer, releasing a flood of competing emotions.
+The next morning at the OSUCCC – James, Erica’s new oncologist ordered blood work, which showed an abnormality that indicated the presence of cancer, releasing a flood of competing emotions.

 Further testing confirmed the presence of acute lymphoblastic leukemia.
 The earlier feeling of relief quickly gave way to dread.

 “I thought I was going to die when I heard that.”

 Immediately assuming the role of support she would never relinquish (“She actually refused to leave the bedside.”)
 Erica’s mom delivered a simple response: “We’re going to do this.”
 Still in the room, the oncologist backed up that message, instilling optimism in Erica that would persist throughout even the darkest days of her journey to recovery.

 “When she said, ‘I’m confident that you’re going to beat this,’ I knew I was going to make it out o.k.”

 Erica’s new team at the OSUCCC – James wasted no time getting to work, starting chemotherapy the day after her diagnosis.
 The hospital quickly became a second home, filled with visits from family and friends, and constant support and reinforcement from her doctors and nurses.